pietergheysens/azuredevopslabs/labs/azuredevops/testmanagement/readme.md

 1. The extension can be used in two modes: **Connected** and **Standalone** mode.
 If you have Azure DevOps or Team Foundation Server (TFS), select Connected mode.
 Standalone mode is for users who don't have Azure DevOps or TFS and want to use the extension to file bugs and share the report with their team.

 1. After connecting to Azure DevOps, you will need to select the team you want these efforts associated with.
-Select the **Parts Unlimited Team** under the **Parts Unlimited** project and click **Save** to continue.
+Select the **Parts Unlimited Team** under your project and click **Save** to continue.

     ![](images/048.png)